lesismal/lesismal/README.md

 ###
-I'm tired, let it go, read and write the fucking code.
+Read and write the fucking code.